Award Recipients Attend 2017 National Conference

 Professional Development Grants

 KEEP BOOKS are designed as a school/home book program that addresses the need for inexpensive, but interesting books for young children to read at home.
-They come in a wide variety of high interest titles at reading levels appropriate for pre-kindergarten through grade 2 and are developed to help children learn effective reading strategies.
+KEEP BOOKS come in a wide variety of high interest titles at reading levels appropriate for pre-kindergarten through Grade 2 and are developed to help children learn effective reading strategies.
 As they take their books home to keep, children learn to be collectors of their own library of little books to read again and again.
 KEEP BOOKS provided two $1,000 grants for National Conference expenses.
 The recipients are (left) Jaime Dawson, Spartanburg School District Three, Spartanburg, SC, and (right) Lisa Silva, Beaufort County Schools, Chocowinity, NC with donor Marsha Levering.

 Minnesota Professional Development Grant

 Minnesota Professional Development Grant was established in memory of Reading Recovery teacher leader, Diane Holum.
 This award honors her commitment and passion for literacy and learning.
 The recipient is Lizabeth Kyser, Roseville Area Schools ISD 623, Maplewood, MN with donor representative Teresa Douglas.

 Dr. Julie Olson Literacy Professional Development Grant was established in honor of Dr. Julie Olson, retired director of Independent School District 196 elementary education and Reading Recovery site coordinator, to honor her commitment and passion for Reading Recovery, literacy, and learning.
 The grant supports Reading Recovery professionals from ISD 196 in Minnesota to attend the National Conference.
 Two $1,000 grants were awarded to Michelle Fiedler, Eagan, MN, and Anne Reed, Rosemount, MN with donor representative Teresa Douglas.